-In recent years the Friends of Bolton Street Cemetery have compiled a full list of burials in the cemetery and a list of those disinterred during the motorway construction.
-This is a valuable record of the cemetery's history, which will be require regular updating as more information is obtained from on-going research.
+In recent years the Friends of Bolton Street Memorial Park have compiled a full list of burials in the cemetery and a list of those disinterred during the motorway construction.
+This is a valuable record of the Park's history, which will be require regular updating as more information is obtained from on-going research.

-6.2.1.4 Policies: heritage buildings
+6.2.4 Policies - Heritage Buildings

-- a) The Sexton's Cottage shall be managed according to the conservation plan and continue to be used for short-term accommodation.
-The Council and Friends of Bolton Street Cemetery will explore the possible opening and use of the cottage for activities and events between its use for accommodation that contribute to the tourist and heritage potential of the Cemetery. - b) Heritage New Zealand shall be consulted about any proposed alterations to the structure of the Memorial Chapel, to ensure that the replicated architectural integrity of the building is retained. - c) The displays and information material in the Chapel should be reviewed and refreshed at appropriate intervals.
+- The Sexton's Cottage shall be managed according to the conservation plan and used for short term accommodation - The Historic Places Trust shall be consulted about any proposed alterations to the structure of the Memorial Chapel, to ensure that the replicated architectural integrity of the building is retained. - The displays and information material in the Chapel should be reviewed and refreshed at appropriate intervals.

-There are two buildings with heritage value in Bolton Street Cemetery.
+There are two buildings with heritage value in Bolton Street Memorial Park.

-The Sexton's Cottage, dating from 1857, is entered on the New Zealand Heritage List/Rārangi Kōrero as a Category 1 Historic Place and is listed as a heritage item under the District Plan.
-The cottage was previously used as accommodation for Botanic Garden staff but more recently has been used for short-term 'artist-in-residence' accommodation.
-Future use is likely to be based on short-term accommodation including possible visitor accommodation with public activities in the house scheduled around times when the cottage is available.
-The adjacent chapel provides suitable visitor facilities and information on the park.
+The Sexton's Cottage, dating from 1857, is registered as a Category II Historic Building with the Historic Places Trust and is listed as a heritage item under the District Plan.
+The cottage was previously used as accommodation for botanic garden staff but more recently has been used for short term "artists in residence" accommodation.
+Future use is likely to be based on short term accommodation including possible visitor accommodation rather than being open to the public.
+The adjacent chapel provides suitable visitor facilities and information on the Park.

 The Memorial Chapel is a replica of the mortuary chapel that was built in 1866.
 The original was dismantled to make way for the motorway but had deteriorated too much for it to be reconstructed.
-The chapel contains interpretation on the park, and the Memorial Book containing details of all those buried in the three cemeteries.
+The Chapel contains interpretation on the park, and the Memorial Book containing details of all those buried in the three cemeteries.